SamuelReeder/caspr/README.md

 ## Deployment and Github Workflow

 Every update to the **main** branch goes through a series of verification and validation steps before mergeing.
 The Github workflow proceeds as follows
-1. Identify new-features and bug fixes
+1. Identify new features and bug fixes
 2. Create Jira ticket and determine designee and reviewers
 3. Crate Feature or Bug Fix Branch
 4. Initiate pull request and get at least 2 approvals